 These stimulant medications are designed to improve focus and calm the mind.
 Students who take these medications may find that they’re able to stay awake for long periods of time and excel in their classes.
 They may not see their abuse as problematic, as they are doing well in class and likely receiving compliments and other reinforcements for the good work they’re doing.
 Over time, however, these students may find that they’re unable to go to class or think clearly without taking medications.
 They may develop symptoms of compulsive use, in short, and this is one of the hallmarks of addiction.

-Addictions can look different in different people, as the behaviors the person exhibits surrounding the addiction are often dependent on personality, age and class.
+People who are addicted may go to great lengths to keep their addictions a secret, but they may have changes in behaviors their loved ones will be certain to see.
+Addictions can look different in different people, as the behaviors the person exhibits surrounding the addiction are often dependent on personality, age, and class.
 Some changes can also vary depending on the specific type of drug the person is abusing.
 There are some behaviors, however, that most people who abuse prescription drugs share.

 - Getting prescriptions for the same drug from multiple doctors